Everything you need to know...

 Work related learning

-You complete a work related learning module to reflect on personal and professional development and produce an Action Plan.
-You will be required to identify areas for personal development in your action plans and identify objectives and activities to undertake.
-Typical activities will include work shadowing/volunteering, working on live sports nutrition projects, attending sports nutrition conferences, events and workshops.
+You complete the work related learning module to reflect on personal and professional development and produce an action plan.
+You will be supported to identify areas for personal development in your action plans and identify objectives and activities to undertake which are tailored to your specific needs.

 This course prepares you for a career in